vibhavgaur/vibhavgaur.github.io/content/projects/WebsiteTodo.md

 * [ ] Make the website available through google search [here](https://victor2code.github.io/blog/2019/07/04/jekyll-github-pages-appear-on-Google.html) and [here](https://stackoverflow.com/questions/49073043/get-github-pages-site-found-in-google-search-results)
 * [ ] Update the correct sitemap for google.
 * [ ] Migrate the writing from the wordpress website to this one
+* [ ] Change the layout of the blog page into columns for opinions/hax vs technical(discovery) exposition